 Are you planning to build an extension, remodel your bathroom or bedroom, undergo a loft conversion?
 If you are planning on doing work to increase your home’s value, it can be a must to bring in residential contractors that know what they are doing to help you through the process.

-The majority of home renovations can be a costly and time-consuming project, and so it is important that you trust the contractors that you hire.
+The majority of home renovations and property restorations can be a costly and time-consuming project, and so it is important that you trust the contractors that you hire.
 You will be seeing a lot of them and you want to ensure that you can put the success of the project in their hands.
 So there are several questions you need to ask your contractors before hiring them.

 What Experience Do You Have?